 *Please note: International students are not eligible to apply for the emergency bursary if they are on academic probation or suspended from their program of study.

-- A student must schedule a 1-on-1 appointment with an International Student Advisor (ISA) who will meet to provide a general overview about the emergency bursary and review the application.
+1. Schedule a 1-on-1 appointment with an International Student Advisor (ISA) who will meet to provide a general overview about the emergency bursary and to determine is initial emergency bursary eligibility requirements are met.

 All bursary applications will be assessed by the International Student Support team.
 Applicants will be informed by an International Student Advisor of the decision regarding their emergency bursary application.
 Further information that will support a student’s application should be submitted along with the application form.